erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

       \- Charlie Marsh, "uv: Python Packaging in Rust", https://astral.sh/blog/uv

-A new space of potential optimization is now acessible to Python developers.
+A new space of potential optimization is now accessible to Python developers.
 We can now use uv to make our development environment build faster.
 A modest 8x speedup in Python library installs might shave off a shocking amount of time it takes your image to build, especially if you have lots of Python library dependencies.
 Now, imagine an 80-115x speedup with caching.
 Docker images are an optimization use case along with building your development environment in general.
 In some development shops,